hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

 * `maintenance` - (Optional) Set the management state of the host.
 Default is `false`.
 * `lockdown` - (Optional) Set the lockdown state of the host.
 Valid options are `disabled`, `normal`, and `strict`.
 Default is `disabled`.
+* tags - (Optional) The IDs of any tags to attach to this resource.
+Please refer to the vsphere_tag resource for more information on applying tags to virtual machine resources.

 ## Attribute Reference